luminaxster/CS211-Spring2024-P2/README.md

 ## Prelude

-As you embark on Project 2 (P2), you're building upon the foundation laid in Project 1 (P1), with reduced complexity, where you've already started working with JSON-like strings to represent parts of a `Machine` within Exercise 2's (E2) `Robo`t.
+As you embark on Project 2 (P2), you're building upon the foundation laid in Project 1 (P1), with reduced complexity, where you've already started working with JSON-like strings to represent parts of a `Machine` within Exercise 2's (E2) `Robot`.

 In P2, you will be tasked with extending and implementing logic in new classes, interfaces, and a test class that you'll have to implement to specification.